-Construction work is the backbone of not only the American economy, but also the nation’s infrastructure.
-The field of construction is the reason people have buildings to live and work in, and is vital to everyone in the country’s everyday lives.
 Construction workers also face dangers and hazards on the job that your average office worker will never have to worry about—and unlike the average office worker, construction workers may not be afforded workers’ compensation benefits because of how their employment is classified.
-If you were injured on the job while working construction and want to learn more about your rights under the law from a construction accident attorney in King of Prussia, contact the Law Offices of Greg Prosmushkin, P.C. to get informed.

 The National Institute for Occupational Safety and Health reported that more than 10 million Americans are employed in the field of construction.
 According to reports from the Occupational Safety and Health Administration, more than 5,000 workers were killed on the job in 2017.

-Denial of workers’ compensation
+Denial of Workers’ Compensation

 Because many construction workers are employed as independent contractors, they may not legally be entitled to receive workers’ compensation benefits if they become injured on the job.
 However, this does not mean that these workers have no options except to suffer in silence if they experience an on-the-job injury.

-A knowledgeable personal injury attorney can assist you with recovering damages if your injury occurred due to negligence.
+A knowledgeable Personal Injury Attorney can assist you with recovering damages if your injury occurred due to negligence.
 Acts of negligence on behalf of the construction company’s owner or jobsite manager that resulted in your being injured can be litigated in civil court, and the negligent party can be held liable for damages.
 The courts can also compel the liable party to pay you these damages in the form of a cash award.

-King of Prussia construction accident attorneys
+King of Prussia Construction Accident Attorneys

 We specialize in handling construction accident injury claims, and we are committed to helping victims seek financial compensation after experiencing a debilitating injury.
 Our goal is to assist you with the recovery of damages in your case and get you the maximum award you are entitled to.
-Contact us today for a cost-free case assessment.
+Contact Us Today for a cost-free case assessment.